Cubs - Do Your Best

 Fun with your Sixer

 One of the boys or girls in your group will be your 'Sixer' (a bit like the Captain of your school sports team).
-You'll know your Sixer by the two yellow stripes worn on their left pocket.
+You'll know your Sixer by the yellow 'Sixer' badge.

-The Sixer often has a 'Second' as a helper (a bit like a Vice-Captain) who wears one yellow stripe.
+The Sixer often has a 'Second' as a helper (a bit like a Vice-Captain) who wears a yellow 'Second' badge.
 You too could eventually wear these stripes one day and become a Sixer or a Second of your Pack.

 Fun earning Badges